openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 6. Assuming no error message was shown, the mount point was removed: you can disconnect the device and close the window.

+## Battery

+### Charging Arrangement

+Ensure devices are only charged by directly connecting to a computer or a USB hub that is always externally powered, and not connected through a "passive" hub without its own power, and also not left on a hub or computer that is later removed from power or allowed to sleep or hibernate.

+### Battery Percentage Estiate

+The battery percentage shown is only a rough estimate based on the voltage measurements and an idealized discharge curve - the actual discharge curve depends on the battery/age/components/tolerances, and is highly non-linear – so variation is expected from this estimate.

+It quite normal for this value to initially jump when connected, to vary by a few percent once the battery is fully charged (i.e. it discharges slightly before recharging), or to estimate a maximum reading that falls short of a 100% estimate.
+In all cases, the battery will be at its maximum capacity when connected to a sufficient power source for up to 2 hours.

+The same estimates apply to battery discharge from a data file.
+The data preview graph in OmGui allows you to select additional lines on the right-hand side to chart (you will need to resize the graph to access them all), and one of these is the estimated battery percentage.

 ### Battery Health

 Devices have the following notice about maintaining battery health: